hmrc/alcohol-duty-calculator/api-docs/calculateTotalDuty.md

 # Calculate total duty

-Performs the calculation dutyRate * pureAlcohol for each of the tax types presented and provides individual calculations and the sum
+Performs the calculation dutyRate * pureAlcohol for each of the tax types presented, and provides individual calculations and the sum.

 Calls to this API must be made by an authenticated and authorised user with an ADR enrolment in order for the data to be returned.